Home buying process

 It is your responsibility to research the property, including any information not included on this form.
 A conveyancer or solicitor will be able to do this for you.

 Contract of sale

 This is the legally binding contract signed by both you and the vendor.
 It states that the ownership of the property is to be officially transferred from one person to another.
 Two copies are drawn up, one for you and one for the vendor.

 - the name and address of both the vendor and the buyer

 - details of the land

-- chattels included in and excluded from, the sale
+- chattels included and excluded from the sale

 - the price

 - information about the deposit